Sizwe780/azora-os/codex/constitution/AZORA_CONSTITUTION.md

 ## SIGNATURES & RATIFICATION

-This constitution is ratified by the founding board on December 2024.
+This constitution is ratified by the founding board on October 2025.

 **Board Signatures:**
 - [ ] Technical Lead